gao-hongnan/gaohn-galaxy/galaxy/machine_learning/clustering/kmeans/concept.md

 - Hal Daumé III.
 "Chapter 15.1.
 K-Means Clustering."
 In A Course in Machine Learning, January 2017.
 - Bishop, Christopher M. "Chapter 9.1.
 K-Means Clustering."
 In Pattern Recognition and Machine Learning.
 New York: Springer-Verlag, 2016.
 - James, Gareth, Daniela Witten, Trevor Hastie, and Robert Tibshirani.
 "Chapter 12.4.1.
 K-Means Clustering."
 In An Introduction to Statistical Learning: With Applications in R. Boston: Springer, 2022.
+- Hastie, Trevor, Tibshirani, Robert and Friedman, Jerome.
+"Chapter 14.3.
+Cluster Analysis."
+In The Elements of Statistical Learning.
+New York, NY, USA: Springer New York Inc., 2001.
 - Raschka, Sebastian.
 "Chapter 10.1.
 Grouping objects by similarity using k-means."
 In Machine Learning with PyTorch and Scikit-Learn.
 - Jung, Alexander.
 "Chapter 8.1.
 Hard Clustering with K-Means."
 In Machine Learning: The Basics.
 Singapore: Springer Nature Singapore, 2023.
 - Vincent, Tan.
 "Lecture 17a."
 In MA4270 Data Modelling and Computation.